beachygreg/RestModelGenerator/README.md

 + Java

 Feel free to get started!
 Replace the model files in the `models` directory with some of your own then run `org.remotetech.modelGenerator.Generator`.
-There are allot more features to some to RestModelGenerator so if there is something think needs adding or want to help out let me know beachy.greg@gmail.com!

 Creating model files
 --------------------